 Self drive is a great option when visiting Mozambique

 If you will be vacationing in Mozambique, driving yourself around the beautiful country is superb idea.
-It is an experience that will be memorable, adventurous and inexpensive.
+It is an experience that will be memorable, adventurous, inexpensive and it is the perfect destination if you are into photography.
 You can drive to Mozambique with your own car or you can hire a vehicle when you get in there.
 If you drive to Mozambique using your own car, you should know that you are expected to pay vehicle fees when you get to the border.